sigmagamma/portl/README.md

 This branch contains code that supports right alignment for the captions (not for the song).
 For this to work correctly:
 The installer that does this is 'install_po_rtl_heb_win_rtl.py'.

-It is assumed you're running Windows 10 with Hebrew support, meaning your default system Hebrew font is Tahoma.
+It is assumed you're running Windows 10 with Hebrew support, meaning you have the Tahoma font.
-Run applyfonts.reg to change the default font to Miriam Fixed.
+Run apply_fonts_portal_hebrew.reg to map Tahoma to Miriam Fixed.
 Restart your PC.
 When you start the game, set the game resolution to 1366 * 768.
-(The plan is to support other sizes) Once you're done playing, to restore the system font to Tahoma run the removefonts.reg file and restart Windows.
+(The plan is to support other sizes) Once you're done playing, to restore Tahoma run the remove_fonts_portal.reg file and restart Windows.

 This process is required as the game does not support native right to left alignment, and also does not allow setting the font for Hebrew characters.